Canada’s National Adaptation Strategy

 1. A robust evidence base for adaptation is in place through development, stewarding and sharing of existing and new data, knowledge (including Indigenous Knowledge and local knowledge), environmental and socio-economic analyses, and other ways of knowing.

-2. Everyone in Canada is informed about climate risks and vulnerabilities.
+3. Everyone in Canada is informed about climate risks and vulnerabilities.
 Available information is accessible, easy to understand, and designed for different audiences.

 Tools and resources

-To turn awareness into action, people in Canada need to be able to access tools, measures, and resources to address the climate risks they face.
+To turn awareness into action, people in Canada need access to tools, measures, and resources to address the climate risks they face.
 Local, regional and institutional capacity to consider climate change in decisions is key to taking action to adapt.
-Those at higher risk of climate impacts, including youth, racialized, and vulnerable groups and communities, require additional support to keep pace.
+Those at higher risk of climate impacts, including Indigenous Peoples, youth, racialized, and vulnerable groups and communities, require additional support to keep pace.
 Preparing for climate change impacts will require sustained public and private investments, but the cost of delays or inaction is much greater.
 The current approach—too often fragmented, short-term, and project-based—is insufficient to address the climate change challenges Canada is facing.
 There is a need to increase and shift investments to support coordinated and proactive measures that help avoid or reduce climate-related damages.

 Objectives